 Marrakesh is the ideal location base yourself for a variety of day trips outside the city.
 There is an abundance of tour companies which offer excursions to locations like the Atlas Mountains, Berber Villages, Palm Cove for camel rides, and the beachside town of Essaouira.
 We decided to change up the scenery and take a day trip from Marrakesh to Essaouira.

-Instead of taking a Supra Bus straight to Essaouira, we decided to use a day tour company, and instead of returning with them, stay a couple of nights before travelling north to Casablanca.
+Instead of taking a Supra Bus straight to Essaouira, we decided to use a day tour company, and instead of returning with them, stay a couple of nights before traveling north to Casablanca.
 We decided to do this so we could stop at the famous goat trees and an argan oil "factory" along the way.
 The journey from Marrakesh to Essaouira is also quite long, so it's nice to break up the ride.

 This page probably contains affiliate links.
 This means I receive a small commission if you choose to purchase through a link I provide (at no extra cost to you!).
 This helps to keep me on the road and continue to bring awesome content to you!